- 01 May 2025

 instead of oid

-parameter and instead of organization API key, you need to use the user scoped API key.
+parameter and instead of organization API key, you need to use the user scoped API key for the secret

 You can generate a user scoped API key at https://app.limacharlie.io/profile -> User API Keys and obtain your User ID by clicking "User ID" icon on the right top side of the same page.